-Our Clean Meal Replacement Recommendation
+Our Clean Meal Replacement Pick

-First, let's discuss the formulation: Bulletproof's collagen powder only contains one single ingredient: collagen protein sourced from grass-fed animals.
+Its formulation is a core reason: Bulletproof's collagen powder only contains one single ingredient: collagen protein sourced from grass-fed animals.
 No questionable additives at all.

-Bulletproof's product costs $43.95 and provides 25 servings, which equates to a per-serving price of $1.76.
-Huel Powder v3.0 costs $83.34 and contains 34 servings, which equates to a per-serving price of $2.45.
+Bulletproof's collagen powder currently costs $43.95 and provides 25 servings, which equates to a per-serving price of $1.76.

-As the core structural protein in skin, supplemental collagen is also clinically proven to reduce visible signs of skin aging like wrinkles, which is a secondary benefit not offered by other types of protein like whey.
+As the core structural protein in skin, supplemental collagen is also clinically shown to reduce visible signs of skin aging like wrinkles, which is a secondary benefit not offered by other types of protein like whey.